Small Group

 All accommodation as indicated on the itinerary.

-Active essentials
+Active Essentials

 Use of two lightweight, telescoping walking sticks and a backpack.